vivektyagiibm/cnnTextPyTorch/README.md

 python extractMRWord2VecNumpy_CNNTextClassifier_Train.py > log.txt &
 ```

-You can examine the log.txt to see how the train and validation error chanages over epochs.
+You can examine the log.txt to see how the train and validation error changes over batches and epochs.

 Run the testModel.py